scarpe-team/scarpe/README.md

 You can run without Scarpe being installed by including its directory.
 For instance, from the "examples" directory you can run `ruby -I../lib -I../lacci/lib -rscarpe hello_world.rb`.
 You can also install Scarpe locally (`gem build scarpe.gemspec && gem install scarpe-0.1.0.gem`) or using a Gemfile with the "path" option for local Scarpe.

-Most commonly we are all using this command: `./exe/scarpe examples/button.rb --dev`
+Most commonly we are all using this command: `./exe/scarpe examples/button.rb --dev --debug`

 The `--dev` flag points to your local scarpe rather than an installed Scarpe gem.

 The `--debug` flag will dump a ton of useful information to the console if you want to see what's happening with your app.

 It's very early in the development process.
 If you'd like to help develop Scarpe, great!
 It would be useful to drop us a message/issue/PR on GitHub early on, so we know you're working in a particular area, and we can warn you if anybody else is currently doing so.
+We also have a Discord.

 We'd love the help!